The illusory stupidity of politicians

 One explanation is that it’s just another example of partisan conflict.
 The powers that be on either side of the political spectrum want their political opposition to seem stupid, naive, weak, etc. so that voters are less inclined to vote for said opposition.
 While perhaps correct, this is uninteresting.
 It’s the same story we’ve heard for years.

 A more interesting question to ask is not just ‘why are we deluded by the media’, but rather why do people eat it up?
 The media can propagate whatever messaging it wants, but at some fundamental level, the populace has to swallow what it’s being fed.
-Various psychological tricks are routinely used to make the act of swallowing easier on us poor bastards, but there must be some degree of deep acceptance of the information.
+Various psychological tricks are routinely used to make the act of swallowing easier on us, but there must be some degree of deep acceptance of the information.

 In the case of the illusory stupidity of politicians, I’d chalk it up to an innate desire to feel as though one is smarter than one actually is.
 It’s tempting to believe that you could be doing what the politicians are doing.
-It’s tempting to tell yourself that if circumstances had been a bit different, if you had really given it a good college try, you could totally have gotten elected.
+It’s tempting to tell yourself that if circumstances had been a bit different, if you had really given it a good college try, you could easily have been elected.
 In the safety of your own head, it’s all too easy to ‘know’ that you’re an expert on the issues that face the nation and the difficulties of becoming an elected official.

 The Dunning-Kruger effect rears its ugly head here – most Americans simply aren’t conscientious enough to realize that the world of foreign affairs and public policy is extremely difficult to think about and act competently inside of.